We may earn commission from affiliate links →

 Best Day Trips From Veliko Tarnovo

-Set in a beautiful landscape in north-central Bulgaria, the city is also a great starting point for a handful of amazing day trips.
+The city is a great starting point for a handful of fantastic day trips in a beautiful landscape in north-central Bulgaria.
 If you have some time left after visiting all Veliko Tarnovo attractions listed above, you can rent a car and visit one or more of the destinations below.

 Roman Ruins Of Nicopolis Ad Istrum